cameronrye/atproto-mcp/README.md

 If you discover a security vulnerability, please review our [Security Policy](SECURITY.md) for responsible disclosure guidelines.

-**Do not open public issues for security vulnerabilities.** Instead, email: c@meron.io
+**Do not open public issues for security vulnerabilities.** Instead, send me a message privately.

 ### Security Features